danomatika/ofxAppUtils/README.md

 You may also need the following addon dependencies:

-* ofxGui: included with OpenFrameworks
+* ofxGui: included with openFrameworks

 To enable the ofxGui transformer panel, include `ofxTransformerPanel.h`, create an "ofxTransformerPanel" object, and set the transformer in _ofxTransformerPanel::setup()_.